 The Inn gives away over £1.8 million each year through a variety of scholarships and prizes.
 The majority of this funding goes to Bar Course and GDL students.
-With the exception of the Lord Mansfield Bar Course scholarship, all award values are means tested based on the students submitted financial information.
+Award values are means tested based on the students submitted financial information.